DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.1 =

+* IMPROVE: Top and bottom space is not same in divider block.
 * IMPROVE: Border control in button block.
 * IMPROVE: Border control in advanced video block.
 * NEW: Vertical orientation for the divider block.